Quick Answer

 Currently, just 2% of the UK's 900,000 tradespeople are women.
 If the number of women tradespeople increased to just one third of the current number of men, it would solve the UK's projected 2030 tradesperson shortage entirely.
 That is a recruitment opportunity that most of the industry is ignoring.
 The women in trades analysis explores this in detail.

-The data points to five areas where trades employers can make a measurable difference.
+The data points to six areas where trades employers can make a measurable difference.
 These are not theoretical.
 They are backed by survey data from companies that have actually improved their retention numbers.

 1. Create Visible Career Pathways